 You should be out by 5pm from this tour.
 Lets head for some breezy time at Sukhna Lake.

-There is a boating option available, both pedal and a motor boat which takes you around the lake.
-The lake has few birds nesting and some ducks.
-With trees lining the lake, neat huge footpath to walk, a children area to play, a small food court to munch on, this is a place to wind up your day.
-You can walk around the lake till the end and watch the flora and fauna.
-Or just find your sweet spot, sit, munch on peanuts and watch people.
+There is a boating option available, both pedal and a motorboat which takes you around the lake.
+The lake has a few birds nesting and some ducks.
+With trees lining the lake, a neat huge footpath to walk, a children's area to play, a small food court to munch on, this is a place to wind up your day.
+You can walk around the lake till the end and watch flora and fauna.
+Or find your sweet spot, sit, munch on peanuts, and watch people.

-With that being 7:00pm let's head out for some shopping or window shopping and have dinner.
+With that being 7:00 pm, let's head out for some shopping or window shopping and have dinner.

 Sector 17 Market Chandigarh

-There is some nitty critty shop or the other for you to buy a souvenir even if you cannot afford all the branded stuff.
+There is some nitty-gritty shop or the other for you to buy a souvenir even if you cannot afford all the branded stuff.
 And who says no to window shopping!!
 Wind your day at the sector 17 market, and have some dinner at one of the many options available in this place.

 How To Reach Chandigarh

-Chandigarh has an airport, so not a problem in reaching it through air.
-The airport is pretty outside the city but we don't have a hand in it.
-By rail, many trains ply from New Delhi which is about 5hour journey.
-So you can always fly to the capital and take a train from there too.
-By road, many volvo buses ply from Delhi, Amritsar, etc.
+Chandigarh has an airport, so not a problem in reaching it by air.
+The airport is pretty outside the city, but we don't have a hand in it.
+By rail, many trains ply from New Delhi, which is about a 5hour journey.

 Where to stay at Chandigarh

-The property is in a good residential area with restaurants close by, parks to stroll and markets and shops nearby for your daily needs.
-The room has separate entrance.
-The host, Harmandar and his family were very friendly and made me feel home in a new city.
-Harmandar himself being a well traveled person, it was interesting and fun to catch up with all his travel stories.
+The property is in an excellent residential area with restaurants close by, parks to stroll, and markets and shops nearby for your daily needs.
+The room has a separate entrance.
+The host, Harmandar, and his family were very friendly and made me feel at home in a new city.
+Harmandar himself, being a well-traveled person, was exciting and fun to catch up with his travel stories.

 You will be sharing the house of another family and be their guest.
-So if you are one of those polite travelers who can mind their business, not demanding and polite then please check out this property.
+So if you are one of those polite travelers who can mind their business, not demanding and polite, then please check out this property.